On the strongest three-valued paraconsistent logic contained in classical logic and its dual: Concluding Remarks

 \section{Concluding Remarks}

-In this note, properties concerning the logical equivalence relation of a logic are used to distinguish the logic LP$^{\IImpl,\False}$ from the other logics that belong to the 8192 three-valued paraconsistent propositional logics that have properties (a)--(f) [2] from Section~\ref{sect-properties}.
-These 8192 logics are considered potentially interesting because properties (a)--(f) are generally considered desirable properties of a reasonable paraconsistent propositional logic.
+In this paper, properties concerning the logical equivalence relation of a logic are used to distinguish the logic \LPif\ from the other logics that belong to the 8192 three-valued paraconsistent propositional logics that have properties (a)--(f) from Section~\ref{sect-properties}.
+These 8192 logics are regarded as potentially interesting because properties (a)--(f) are generally considered to be desirable properties of a reasonable paraconsistent propositional logic.

 Properties (a)--(f) concern the logical consequence relation of a logic.
-Unlike in classical propositional logic, we do not have $A \LEqv B$ iff $A \pEnt B$ and $B \pEnt A$ in a three-valued paraconsistent propositional logic.
-As a consequence, the classical laws of logical equivalence that follow from properties~(a) and~(b) in classical propositional logic, viz.\ laws (1)--(8) and (13)--(16) from Section~\ref{sect-characterization}, do not follow from properties~(a) and~(b) in a three-valued paraconsistent propositional logic.
-Therefore, if closeness to classical propositional logic is considered important, it should be a desirable property of a reasonable paraconsistent propositional logic to have a logical equivalence relation that satisfies laws (1)--(8) and (13)--(16).
-[2] This would reduce the potentially interesting three-valued paraconsistent propo\-sitional logics from 8192 to 32.
+Unlike in classical propositional logic, it is not the case that $A \LEqv B$ iff $A \LCon B$ and $B \LCon A$ in a three-valued paraconsistent propositional logic.
+As a consequence, the classical laws of logical equivalence that follow from property~(b) in classical propositional logic, viz.\ laws (1)--(8) and (12)--(17) from Section~\ref{sect-characterization}, do not follow from property~(b) in a three-valued paraconsistent propositional logic.
+Therefore, if closeness to classical propositional logic is considered important, it should be a desirable property of a reasonable paraconsistent propositional logic to have a logical equivalence relation that satisfies laws (1)--(8) and (12)--(17).
+[2] This would reduce the potentially interesting three-valued paraconsistent propositional logics from 8192 to 32.

-In~\cite{BM15b}, satisfaction of laws (1)--(8) and (10)--(12) is considered essential for a paraconsistent propositional logic on which a process algebra that allows for dealing with contradictory states is built.
-It follows easily from Theorem~\ref{theorem-soundness} and the proof of Theorem~\ref{theorem-uniqueness} that LP$^{\IImpl,\False}$ is one of only four three-valued paraconsistent propositional logics with properties (a) and (b) of which the logical equivalence relation satisfies laws (1)--(8) and (10)--(12).
+In~\cite{BM15b}, satisfaction of laws (1)--(8), (11), (14)--(17), and (22)--(24) is considered essential for a paraconsistent propositional logic on which a process algebra that allows for dealing with contradictory states is built.
+It follows easily from Theorem~\ref{theorem-soundness} and the proof of Theorem~\ref{theorem-uniqueness} that \LPif\ is one of only four three-valued paraconsistent propositional logics with properties (a) and (b) of which the logical equivalence relation satisfies laws (1)--(8), (11), (14)--(17), and [2] (22)--(24).

+It is also shown in this paper that, for most presented properties of \LPif, its paracomplete analogue \KLif\ has a comparable property.